noelex/rclnet/README.md

 }
 ```

-`RclContext` always gives control to user code on its event loop.
+`RclContext` always gives control to user code on its event loop if no `SynchronizationContext` or `TaskScheduler` is captured.
 Take the above code for example:

 ```csharp
 await foreach (var msg in sub.ReadAllAsync())